egovernment/eregistrations/README.md

 All view files are grouped in _view_ folder (refer to [organization](#applications-and-files-organization) section).

 Each application has individual view folder, and has individual URL routing.

-Both URL's and Views are represented via individual trees, which are mapped together.
+View and URL trees are independent of each other, just mapped (node to node) for succesful routing.

-Example of URL tree in Lomas user application:
+##### Example of URL tree in Lomas user application:
 <img src="http://medyk.org/ereg-url-tree.png" />

-Example of View tree:
+##### Example of View tree:
 <img src="http://medyk.org/ereg-view-tree.png" />

 If you look at the diagram of View tree, and at individual files in Lomas project, you'll see that each view is described by differences against it's parent.
 Currently it's in __routes.js_ file where it's decided which view descends from which.
 Differences are described by declaration of content for element of given id, e.g.: